mshafer1/block_list/README.md

 This repo provides data lists that servers may want to block temporarily.

+# :warning: Updater CI paused :warning:

+It's failing due to using old utilities.
+See #2

 ## Data Source

 All data copied here is derived from Internet Storm Center / DShield API